-Becoming a nurse practitioner is not an easy task; running a successful Nurse Practitioner Office isn’t easy either.
+Becoming a nurse practitioner is not an easy task; running Nurse Practitioner Office successfully isn’t easy either.
 Years of schooling and training to become successful and equipped with knowledge, but what happens once you graduate?
 Maybe you’ve worked in a hospital for the majority of your career.
 Maybe you’ve worked in a clinic with a team of other NPs or doctors.
 Or maybe you’re just getting started in your career and you’re not sure where you want to do next.

 Wherever you are in your journey, there comes a time when many NPs decide to venture out on their own and start a healthcare clinic.
 This decision is not made lightly, and it is definitely not for everyone.
 However, NPs with a unique specialty are highly needed in many communities and add a lot of value wherever they are.

 When you decide to make this jump from employee to business owner, there are several factors to consider.
 You will be acting as a business owner as well as a healthcare professional, so juggling those two roles will likely come with a learning curve.
 Handling things like payroll, building expenses, and equipment comes with a lot of responsibility.
 However, when you are passionate about health and business, you can build a successful practice.
 If you are in this position and ready to start a healthcare office on your own, keep reading because we have some great tips to help.

 1. Choose a Specialty

 As a Nurse Practitioner, you’ll want to have a specialty that sets you apart from the rest of your competition.
 For example, if you have extensive knowledge and training in hormone health, a hormone clinic could be very successful in your community.
 There is a definite need for specialty health professionals and having yours nailed down before you start building your business will help you find success.

 2. Know the Laws & Protect Yourself